Summer Fellowships for Law School Students

 - Neufeld Scheck & Brustin, LLP Summer Associate Positions

 Neufeld Scheck & Brustin, LLP, a small civil-rights law firm in New York, located in Tribeca, seriously considers second-year Columbia Law students and pre-clerk 3Ls for summer associate positions.
 Its practice seeks to effect systemic change in policing around the country through 42 U.S.C.
-1983 litigation, primarily on two areas of official misconduct: wrongful convictions (on behalf of DNA exonerees) and serious police brutality. \The NSB internship provides a unique opportunity to explore the intersection of criminal and civil-rights law at every state of litigation.
+1983 litigation, primarily on two areas of official misconduct: wrongful convictions (on behalf of DNA exonerees) and serious police brutality.
+The NSB internship provides a unique opportunity to explore the intersection of criminal and civil-rights law at every state of litigation.
 Funding for 2L students will be matched, and 3Ls will be paid on a hourly basis.
 Hiring will be on a rolling basis.
-To apply, email a resume, cover letter and writing sample to Debi Cornwall at email@example.com.
+To apply, email a resume, cover letter and writing sample to Emma Freudenberger at firstname.lastname@example.org.

 Other Summer Funding Programs